j4ym0/pia-qbittorrent-docker/README.md

 1. Requirements

     - A Private Internet Access **username** and **password** - [Sign up referral link](http://www.privateinternetaccess.com/pages/buy-a-vpn/1218buyavpn?invite=U2FsdGVkX1-Ki-3bKiIknvTQB1F-2Tz79e8QkNeh5Zc%2CbPOXkZjc102Clh5ih5-Pa_TYyTU)
-    - External firewall requirements, if you have one
+    - Advanced firewall requirements, if you have one
-        - Allow outbound TCP 853 to 1.1.1.1 to allow the resolve the PIA domain names at start.
-You can then block it once the container is started.
+        - Allow outbound UDP 53 to 84.200.69.80 and 84.200.70.40 this allows the resolve of PIA domain names on startup.
+          - If you set your own `DNS_SERVERS` with the environment variable, allow the outbound connection to your chosen DNS servers IP and Port instead
-        - For VPN connection allow outbound UDP 1198
+        - For VPN connection allow outbound UDP 1198, all traffic including DNS should go through the VPN connection once connected.
         - For the built-in web HTTP proxy, allow inbound TCP 8888
     - Docker API 1.25 to support `init`